 One of the coolest trends of summer 2017 – and one that we think should frankly stick around every summer – is the tropical look.
 It started with pineapple (surely interior design’s favourite fruit?) and continued with all things palm tree, bamboo and pink, white and gold bringing the look of a Malibu pool party to even the dreariest day.
 Tropical these days has combined with the current mood for metallics and the overriding pale pink and green trend to create something fresh and new.

 So take inspiration – choose a plain table, add a touch of pale pink in the form of a table runner or some pink plates then touches of pale green with ceramic tumblers or glasses and copper cups and cutlery.
-Finish it off with some decorative pineapples scattered down the middle of the table as centrepieces – and even a few palm-print cushions here and there on the chairs.
+Finish it off with some decorative pineapples scattered down the middle of the table as centrepieces – and even a few palm-print cushions here and there on some retro dining chairs.
 Your guests will feel like they’re in Palm Springs, even if the weather doesn’t quite agree.

 You can still enjoy the summer even if it’s raining – fact.
 And actually, it might be better to embrace the bad weather than try and fight against it.
 Rather than trying to fire up the barbecue in a July hailstorm, a few quick tricks can make your indoors feel just as exciting as the outdoors.